 An outdoor patio can change your outlook on life.
 Picture yourself sprawled in a comfortable chair, a glass of lemonade on a side table, a book.
 The sun is warm.
 Close your eyes: that tweeting sound you hear is coming from birds in your garden.

 If the only obstacle that stands between you and this miracle is the fact that you currently don’t have a patio, that’s an easy problem to fix.
 Even on tight budget, or with a very small outdoor space, you can create a new outdoor living room.
-The average cost of installing a patio to vary widely depending on a patio’s size and materials, from $800 for a 7-foot-square concrete slab to $10,000 for a luxe 16-by-18-foot terrace paved with stone, according to Home Advisor.
+The average cost of installing a patio is $4,000, with most people spending anywhere from $800 to $14,000 depending on a patio’s size and materials, according to Home Advisor.

 Here are 10 ways to save money when you design and build a new patio: